marcwiest/helixcss/README.md

 ## Documentation

 For the moment there are only code examples available inside the components folder and the index file.
-Over time, we hope to provide you with a more detailed, written documentation and maybe a tutorial video or two.
+Over time, a more detailed, written documentation and maybe a tutorial video will be made available.

 ## Folders & Contents